Free Crochet Bee Pattern

 Frequently Asked Questions

 Yes, absolutely.
-My patterns work great with a variety of different yarns including worsted weight yarn.
+My crochet animal patterns work great with a variety of different yarns including worsted weight yarn.
 Your crochet toy will just be a bit bigger than specified.

-I am very happy to help and provide support with my patterns.
-Visit my Contact page for different options how to get in touch with me.
+I am very happy to help and provide support with any of my patterns.
+Visit my Contact page for different options on how to get in touch with me.

-I would be very grateful if you could share the link to this pattern on social media.
-But sharing of my actual written Amigurumi patterns on social media is strictly prohibited.
+I would be very grateful if you could link to my patterns and tutorials on social media.
+But sharing of my actual written patterns on social media is strictly prohibited.
 For more details, have a read of my Copyright Policy.

-You may sell finished toys that you made using my Amigurumi patterns, provided you credit me as the original designer and provide a link back to my blog.
+You may sell finished items that you made using my Amigurumi patterns, provided you credit me as the original designer and provide a link back to my blog.

 My free patterns are only available online on my blog and are not printable.
-If you would like to download a PDF version of my patterns then you can purchase them for a small free from my Etsy store.
+If you would like to download a PDF version of my patterns then you can purchase them for a small fee from my Etsy store or Ravelry store.

 Categories: